Cygnoron/Ensemble_Embeddings_for_Link_Prediction/README.md

 ---

 <!-- TODO Get reference for citation -->
-[1] Braun, Tim, "Ensemble Approaches for Link Prediction", Masters' thesis, 2024
+[1] Braun, Tim, "Ensemble Approaches for Link Prediction", Masters' thesis at University of Stuttgart, 2024

 [2] Chami, Ines, et al. "Low-Dimensional Hyperbolic Knowledge Graph Embeddings."
 Annual Meeting of the Association for Computational Linguistics.
 2020.